amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

   ⇒ // Error: sexp expected with args for 'point', found :point
 ```

-This limitation mirrors the binary encoding, where both the argument group and the individual
+This limitation mirrors the binary encoding, where both the expression group and the individual
 macro invocations are tagless and there's no way to express a macro invocation.

 > [!TIP]